jackyzha0/quartz/content/notes/cv2.md

 # Interests
 - Music: Probably too much - I have listed to about 1072 albums, 820 artists, and 11,395 tracks this year.
 I also recently started to produce my own music
 - Surfing, Snowboarding, and Skating: Grew up in Raglan and living in Dunedin: How can I not?
-- Philosophy: Food for the brain - Currently 100 episodes into the podcast Philosphize This by Stephen West
+- Philosophy: Food for the brain - Currently 100 episodes into Philosphize This by Stephen West
 - Cooking: Japanese, Mexican, Chinese, Thai, Inidan, Caveman, etc - I love trying new things
 - Reading: Currently reading Ouf of the flames by Lawrence and Nancy Goldstone - a book about Michael Servetus's work.
 - Frisbee Golf: Just pure relaxing fun.